ethoinformatics/r-database-connections/SQL-from-R.md

 dbListTables(conn)
 ```

 For SQL queries to work well from R, the table names in MySQL should not have spaces.
-The routine below reads the list of tables from the database, converts spaces and dashes to underscores, and then runs the SQL command `RENAME` on those tables that whose name should change.
+The routine below reads the list of tables from the database, converts spaces and dashes to underscores, and then runs the SQL command `RENAME` on those tables whose names should change.

 ```R
 dbtables <- dbListTables(conn)